 - Credit cards (if you don’t pay them off)

 - Auto loans (unless you need the car and can’t pay cash)

 - Personal Loans (Unless they’re going to be a net gain financially)

 Debt is a financial tool and it does belong in your toolbox.
 If you limit yourself to only what you have the cash for, you can find yourself missing out on more money down the road.
 Of course, you have to be smart about your debt—taking out student loans for a low-paying degree that you won’t finish would become bad debt.
 Additionally, even good debt can go bad if you can’t pay, so make sure you can afford the loan payments before you commit to it.

 And if you have a hard time taking your finances under control, check out Finmatex app for convenient money management.
 It’ll bring all your accounts in one place, categorize your expenses, track your goals, and much more.
-Download it on Google Play and App Store and start your free 30-day trial period.
+Download it on Google Play and App Store and start your free 1-week trial period.